jordanlevy001/Amazon_Vine_Analysis/README.md

 ### Results Based on Subset of Data
 The following results are based on a subset of the dataset.
 This subset includes reviews that meet the following criteria:
   - Each review has 20 or more total votes
-- Each review has 50% or more helpful votes to total votes.
+  - Each review has 50% or more helpful votes relative to total votes

+- There were 0 Vine reviews and 403807 non-Vine reviews out of 403807 reviews.
+-